GIC-de/Juniper-PyEZ-Unit-Testing/README.md

 This allows you to test your pyez application against an emulated environment.

-This mock uses the root element tag of the rpc-request to return the corresponding rpc-reply stored in the rpc_replys dict or as file in directory rpc-reply.
+This mock uses the root element tag of the rpc-request to return the corresponding rpc-reply stored in the rpc_reply_dict or as file in directory rpc-reply.

 For the following rpc-request ...